lilminzyu/ST-PromptFolding/README.md

       - `⬇️` / `⬆️`: Expand or Collapse all groups.
       - `🔴` / `🟢`: Toggle the extension functionality on/off (does not delete prompts, just removes grouping).
       - `⚙️`: Open settings to switch modes, customize dividers, or toggle debug mode.

+4.  **Cross-Preset Config Copy** **(New in v2.4+)**:
+      - Open settings panel (⚙️ button)
+      - In the "Copy Config from Other Preset" section, select a source Preset
+      - Click the "Copy" button
+      - The system will automatically match prompts by name and apply the folding configuration to your current Preset
+      - **Use case**: When a Preset author updates their preset (e.g., v1.0 to v2.0), UUIDs change but prompt names stay the same - you can quickly migrate your folding settings

 ### Legacy Modes (Standard/Sandwich)